jnozzi/cocoadev.com/markdown/CoreDataQuestionsAndAnswers.md

 **Answer:**
 Yes.
-If the application is primarily computational instead of data management oriented, I would probably not choose General/CoreData.
+If the application is primarily computational instead of data management oriented, I would probably not choose CoreData.
 I doubt Core Data can substantially automate or improve a ray tracer, a fractal generator, a PDF viewer, an industrial equipment controller, a low level DVD burner, many games, etc.  In fact, I am starting to think that "real time" and Core Data are mutually exclusive.

-I can't wait to see Apple's Sketch example re-implemented with General/CoreData.
+I can't wait to see Apple's Sketch example re-implemented with CoreData.
 It could be Cool!

 **Question: Is good database design equivalent to good application model design?**